valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 ### Improvement of Autonolas bonding mechanism
 In [Dynamic Discounting for Autonolas bonding mechanism](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/docs/DynamicsDiscountFactor.pdf), we present a proposal for dynamic discount techniques for Autonolas bonding mechanism influenced by four pivotal factors: code contribution, vesting period, program supply, and bonder's veOLAS holdings.
 The proposal aims to enhance the existing bonding mechanism relying on fixed pricing parameters for security reasons.
 As a side effect, this approach encourages greater participation in veOLAS, thereby fostering a more resilient and secure ecosystem.

 ## Rationale

-TBD
+See above in section Token Sinks.

 ## Security Considerations

-TBD
+The usual security procedure for Autonolas protocol development will be followed.

 ## Test Cases

-TBD
+Test cases will be developed as part of each smart contract module.

 ## Implementation

-Please refer to the relvenat sections of the following documents for specific implementation details.
+Please refer to the relevant sections of the following documents for specific implementation details:

 - [Service Staking](https://github.com/valory-xyz/autonolas-aip/blob/aip-1/docs/ServiceStaking.pdf)